-- Mid-market evaluation ratings.
-An S&P's Mid-Market Evaluation (MME) rating is a forward-looking opinion about the creditworthiness of a mid-market company relative to other mid-market companies.
+- Short-term financial institution resolution counterparty rating.
+The short-term resolution counterparty rating on a financial institution is determined in reference to its long-term resolution counterparty rating, based on applicable mapping criteria. - Insurer financial strength ratings.
+S&P insurer financial strength rating is a forward-looking opinion about the financial security characteristics of an insurance organization with respect to its ability to pay under its insurance policies and contracts in accordance with their terms.
+Insurer financial strength ratings are also assigned to health maintenance organizations and similar health plans with respect to their ability to pay under their policies and contracts in accordance with their terms. - Mid-market evaluation ratings.
+An S&P Mid-Market Evaluation (MME) rating is a forward-looking opinion about the creditworthiness of a mid-market company relative to other mid-market companies.
 It assesses a mid-market company's relative capacity and willingness to meet its financial obligations as they come due.
-S&P assigns the MME rating at an obligor level, but can assign it at a debt instrument level as well. - 12.S&P's assigns these credit ratings to different rating scales as illustrated in column 3 of Figure 2 in Appendix 1.
+S&P assigns the MME rating at an obligor level, but can assign it at a debt instrument level as well. - 14.S&P assigns these credit ratings to different rating scales as illustrated in column 3 of Figure 2 in Appendix 1.
 Therefore, a specific mapping has been prepared for the following rating scales: - Long-term issuer credit ratings scale.
 The specification of this rating scale is described in Figure 3 of Appendix 1. - Long-term issue credit ratings scale.
 The specification of this rating scale is described in Figure 4 of Appendix 1. - Short-term issuer credit ratings scale.
 The specification of this rating scale is described in Figure 5 of Appendix 1. - Short-term issue credit ratings scale.
 The specification of this rating scale is described in Figure 6 of Appendix 1. - Insurer financial strength ratings scale.
 The specification of this rating scale is described in Figure 7 of Appendix 1. - Mid-Market Evaluation ratings scale.
+The specification of this rating scale is described in Figure 8 of Appendix 1. - Long-term financial institution resolution counterparty rating scale.
+The specification of this rating scale is described in Figure 9 of Appendix 1.

-The specification of this rating scale is described in Figure 8 of Appendix 1. - 13.
-The mapping of the Long-term issuer credit ratings scale is explained in Section 4 and it has been derived in accordance with the quantitative factors, qualitative factors and benchmarks specified in the ITS. - 14.
-The mapping of the Short-term issuer credit ratings scale is explained in Section 5 and it has been indirectly derived from the mapping of the Long-term issuer credit ratings scale and the internal relationship established by S&P's between these two scales, as specified in Article 13 of the ITS.
-This internal relationship is shown in Figure 9 of Appendix 1. - 15.
+- Short-term financial institution resolution counterparty rating scale.
+The specification of this rating scale is described in Figure 10 of Appendix 1. - 15.
+The mapping of the Long-term issuer credit ratings scale is explained in Section 4 and it has been derived in accordance with the quantitative factors, qualitative factors and benchmarks specified in the Implementing Regulation. - 16.The mapping of the Short-term issuer credit rating scale is explained in Section 5 and it has been indirectly derived from the mapping of the Long-term issuer credit ratings scale and the internal relationship established by S&P between these two scales, as specified in Article 13 of the ITS.
+This internal relationship is shown in Figure 11 of Appendix 1. - 17.
 The indirect mapping approach described in the previous paragraph has also been applied In the case of the other long-term and short-term rating scales, as explained in Section 6.
 In these cases, however, the relationship with the Long-term issuer credit ratings scale (or Short-term issuer credit ratings scale) has been assessed, for the purpose of the mapping, by the JC based on the comparison of the meaning and relative position of the rating categories.

-4. Mapping of S&P's Long-term issuer credit ratings scale
+4. Mapping of S&P Long-term issuer credit ratings scale